uvatoc/uvatoc.github.io/src/content/syllabus.md

 *GradeScope:** TODO: do we need to say anything

-TODO: this is from a previous semester - we should decide what we want to do this year.
+TODO: do we want to use Discord/Teams/Github discussions?

 <!--
 **Discord:** We will use the course discord server for most other